Clergy + Staff

 Michael is a retired priest who lives in Hornell.
 Michael's primary ministry in the parish is leading the Godly Play program for kids.
 Michael also preaches and presides at services as needed.

 Roxanne began serving as our Co-Minister of Music in 2005.
 In 2108, she became our sole Minister of Music.
 Roxanne holds a degree in music education from the University of Northern Iowa and is a former teacher of piano and French horn.
 She has been a church musician for over 25 years.
-Roxanne is also our Administrative Assistant managing the affairs of the church office.
 Her other music ministries include our youth Celebration Band and St. Thomas' Community Ringers bell choir—which perform on major holy days.
-Roxanne also leads our Sunday morning adult study group called Curious Christians.
+Roxanne is also our Church Office Manager and leads our Sunday morning adult study group—Curious Christians.